 *Namely the largest retailers across Malaysia, Indonesia, and Singapore, Zalora, 11Street, Asos, Lazada, Aland, Berrybenka, Next, SheIn, Forever21, H&M, FashionValet, Topshop, Zara, and Mango, were analysed for the purpose of this article.

-The data above was obtained from Omnilytics, real-time retail data platform.
+The data above was obtained from Omnilytics, real-time market data platform.
 The numbers and statistics may vary, as the platform is updated every day.
 The time period of the information taken was between 1st August, 2017 to 30th March, 2018.